 Peer Review Policy

-In order to be approved for publication, all submissions, regardless of genre, have to undergo a process of double peer review by two independent experts in the relevant academic fields.
+In order to be approved for publication, all research submissions, regardless of their genre and type, have to undergo a process of double peer review by two independent experts in the relevant academic fields.
 The experts are not affiliated with the same academic institution as the author of the submission.

-The referees of the Journal for German and Scandinavian Studies are prominent scholars from Bulgaria, Germany, Sweden, Denmark, Norway, Bosna and Herzegovina, Italy, Hungary and Poland.
-For the purposes of the review process, the Editorial Board maintains a list of potential referees which is continuously supplemented and updated.
+The reviewers of the Journal for German and Scandinavian Studies are prominent scholars from Bulgaria, Germany, Sweden, Denmark, Norway, Bosnia and Herzegovina, Italy, Hungary, Poland, and others.
+For the purposes of the review process, the Editorial Board maintains a list of potential reviewers which is continuously supplemented and updated.

 The review process for submissions to the Journal for German and Scandinavian Studies consists of the following stages: